awsmhacks/awsmBloodhoundCustomQueries/README.md

 This repo contains a customqueries.json file with several examples you can use and/or modify.
-Further down in the Cypher section I have several queries that can be used in the neo4j interface.
+Further down in the [Cypher](#cypher-queries-neo4j-web-interface)  section I have several queries that can be used in the neo4j interface.

 I didnt write most of these, this is a culmination of items gathered from various gists, githubs, and threads in the #cypher-queries bloodhound channel.

-## Usage
-There are 2 ways to view bloodhound results.
-1 In the UI with the sweet graphing and attack path views 2 Using the neo4j interface directly.
-These return results in tables, akin to a SQL Database look.

 ## Custom Queries (Bloodhound UI)

 Bloodhound's UI allows you to create 'custom queries' to make repeating often used queries easy.
 These are stored in a customqueries.json file.
 - Generally these are queries that return paths

-Some queries that were removed from the default list, as well as other useful queries, can be found in the *customqueries.json* file.
+Some queries that were removed from the default list, as well as other useful queries, can be found in the [customqueries.json](https://raw.githubusercontent.com/awsmhacks/awsmBloodhoundCustomQueries/master/customqueries.json) file.

 Copy/paste the entire thing into your own customqueries file and hit refresh next to "Custom Queries" to see them show up in the bloodhound UI.

 #### The customqueries file locations by OS (in default setup):